Scope

 On-programme:

-Learning Support Coordinators (LSC) provide on-going communication / contact with identified learners as identified by the appropriate Area Coordinator.
-This will include pastoral support particularly to those on distance learning programmes and electively home educated students.
-LSCs are required to inform CSW if a young person (aged 16 or 17) has dropped out of learning.
+Learning advisers (LAs) and the SENCo provide on-going communication / contact with identified learners as identified by the appropriate teaching and learning team member.
+This will include pastoral support where needed.
+LAs are required to inform CSW if a young person (aged 16 or 17) has dropped out of learning.
 This is so the young person can be contacted swiftly and offered support to help them re-engage.

 Learners who are not entered on to the ILR do not have access to additional support funds.
-However, it is likely there will be very few learners participating in this way and should a learner be identified as having a learning support need the LSC to explore and consult with the Business Support Team Leader to see what support may be available.
+However, it is likely there will be very few learners participating in this way and should a learner be identified as having a learning support need the LA and SENCO to explore and consult with the Teaching and Learning Team Leader to see what support may be available.

 Safeguarding

-Learn Devon’s Safeguarding and Prevent Duty Policy covers the following:
+Learn Devon’s Learn Devon Safeguarding and Prevent Duty Policy covers the following:

 - DBS checks